-Congress Grills Health Insurance CEOs With Hunterbrook Exposé – Sam Koppelman
+Congress Grills Health Insurance CEOs With Hunterbrook Exposé

 Congressional investigation exposes UnitedHealth, Cigna, CVS shell GPO schemes diverting billions in pharmacy rebates.
-UNH, CI, CVS allegedly created fake subsidiaries generating $50M revenue per employee to bypass PBM reforms and hide rebate flows from patients.
+UNH, CI, CVS allegedly created fake subsidiaries generating $50M revenue per employee to bypass PBM reforms and hide rebate flows from patients

 After a yearlong investigation by Hunterbrook Media, Congressional hearings revealed how America’s largest health insurers, including UnitedHealth Group, Cigna, and CVS Health, allegedly created shell Group Purchasing Organizations to divert billions from patients while sidestepping pharmacy benefit manager reforms.
 Lawmakers questioned executives about subsidiaries that claimed thousands of employees yet appeared to operate from near empty offices, reporting an implausible $50 million in revenue per employee.

-- Ticker Symbols: UNH (UnitedHealth Group), CI (Cigna), CVS (CVS Health)
+Ticker: UNH (UnitedHealth Group), CI (Cigna), CVS (CVS Health)

-- Position Disclosure: Hunterbrook Media states it has no position in these securities at publication.
+Position Disclosure: Hunterbrook Media states it has no position in these securities at publication.
 Disclosures are provided with potential for legal claims if needed.

 Core Thesis